 Section 13 of the Small Business Act (15 U.S.C. §642) requires that a Small Business Applicant identify the names of persons engaged by or on behalf of the Small Business Applicant for the purpose of expediting the application and the fees paid or to be paid to any such person.
 SBA regulations at 13 CFR 103.5 require any agent to execute and provide to SBA a compensation agreement ("Agreement").
 Each Agreement governs the compensation charged for services rendered or to be rendered to the Small Business Applicant or lender in any matter involving SBA assistance.
-"Agent" means an authorized representative, including an attorney, accountant, consultant, packager, lender service provider, or any other person representing an applicant or participant by conducting business with SBA.
+"Agent" includes a lender, loan packager, referral agent, accountant, attorney, consultant or any other party that receives compensation from representing an applicant for an SBA loan.

-- B. SBA Form 159(7a) "Fee Disclosure Form and Compensation Agreement" - 1.
-The Small Business Applicant or the lender, depending on who paid or will pay the Agent, must use SBA Form 159(7a), "Fee Disclosure Form and Compensation Agreement," to document the fees.
+B. SBA Form 159(7a) "Fee Disclosure Form and Compensation Agreement"

+1. The Small Business Applicant or the lender, depending on who paid or will pay the Agent, must use SBA Form 159(7a), "Fee Disclosure Form and Compensation Agreement," to document the fees.
 The Small Business Applicant, the Agent and the lender must sign the SBA Form 159(7a).
-A separate SBA Form 159(7a) must be executed for each Agent. - 2.
-Information on this form will be used to monitor the Agents, fees charged by Agents, and the relationship between Agents and lenders.
-Lenders must make sure that all of the appropriate data fields on SBA Form 159(7a) are completed. - 3.
-The following are not considered Agents for purposes of this Agreement and, therefore, are not required to complete SBA Form 159(7a): - a) Applicant's accountant for the preparation of financial statements required by the applicant in the normal course of business and not related to the loan application; - b) A state-certified or state-licensed appraiser employed by the lender to appraise collateral in connection with the SBA loan; - c) An environmental professional employed by the lender to conduct an environmental assessment of the collateral in connection with an SBA loan; - d) Any attorney in connection with the SBA loan closing; and - e) A real estate agent who is receiving a commission for the sale of real estate in connection with the SBA loan. - 4.
-The lender must inform the applicant in writing that the applicant does not have to employ an Agent or representative (including the lender) to assist the applicant with the loan application.
+A separate SBA Form 159(7a) must be executed for each Agent.

+2. Information on this form will be used to monitor the Agents, fees charged by Agents, and the relationship between Agents and lenders.
+Lenders must make sure that all of the appropriate data fields on SBA Form 159(7a) are completed.

+- 3. The following are not considered Agents for purposes of this Agreement and, therefore, are not required to complete SBA Form 159(7a): - a) Applicant's accountant for the preparation of financial statements required by the applicant in the normal course of business and not related to the loan application; - b) A state-certified or state-licensed appraiser employed by the lender to appraise collateral in connection with the SBA loan; - An environmental professional employed by the lender to conduct an environmental assessment of the collateral in connection with an SBA loan; and - d) Any attorney in connection with the SBA loan closing. - 4.
+The lender must inform the applicant that the applicant does not have to employ an Agent or representative in connection with a loan application.
 If an applicant employs an Agent or representative, the fee paid must bear a reasonable relationship to the services actually performed.
 The SBA does not allow contingency fees (fees paid only if the loan is approved) or charges for services which are not reasonably necessary in connection with an application. - 5.
-If the total compensation exceeds \$2,500, the compensation must be itemized. - 6.
-Lenders must submit SBA Form 159(7a) to Colson on loans that involve payment of fees, including, but not limited to, those covering any packaging fees charged by the participating lender or where the lender paid the loan agent fee.
-This submission is required only once after there has been an initial disbursement on the loan and should be submitted in conjunction with a lender's 1502 report for the month.
-The information may be submitted to Colson either by facsimile or by electronic document imaging utilizing either the Portable Document Format (.pdf) or the Tagged Information Format (.tif).
-Lenders may either fax the document to Colson at (718) 315-5170 or email the pdf/tif file to Form159@colsonservices.com.
-Lenders are required to retain an original signature version of the form in their files for compliance review purposes.
+If the total compensation exceeds \$2,500, the compensation must be itemized.